-We have audited the accompanying consolidated statements of financial condition, including the consolidated condensed schedule of investments, of Grant Park Futures Fund Limited Partnership (the "Partnership") as of December 31, 2017 and 2016, the related consolidated statements of operations and changes in partners' capital (net asset value) for each of the three years in the period ended December 31, 2017, and the related notes to the consolidated financial statements (collectively, the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Partnership as of December 31, 2017 and 2016, and the results of its operations for each of the three years in the period ended December 31, 2017, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated statements of financial condition, including the consolidated condensed schedules of investments, of Grant Park Futures Fund Limited Partnership (the "Partnership") as of December 31, 2018 and 2017, the related consolidated statements of operations and changes in partners' capital (net asset value) for each of the three years in the period ended December 31, 2018, and the related notes to the consolidated financial statements (collectively, the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Partnership as of December 31, 2018 and 2017, and the results of its operations for each of the three years in the period ended December 31, 2018, in conformity with accounting principles generally accepted in the United States of America.